Travelers "beyond frustrated" by Southwest Airlines cancellations: "It's been hell"

 The winter storm that disrupted travel plans over the weekend and created an epic pile-on of flight cancellations for Southwest Airlines left the carrier's passengers "beyond frustrated," as one put it to CBS DFW.
 Thousands of families were stranded, with some waiting days to board planes.

-Southwest on Tuesday had canceled more than 2,500, or 63%, of its scheduled flights as of 10:37 a.m.
-Eastern time, according to flight tracking website FlightAware.com.
-That accounted for more than half of the roughly 4,650 flights that have been scrapped today.
-Airlines also continued to experience disruptions, with Southwest leading the way with more than 300 delayed flights.
+Southwest on Tuesday had canceled more than 2,500, or 63%, of its scheduled flights as of 1:20 p.m.
+Eastern time, according to flight-tracking website FlightAware.
+That accounted for more than half the roughly 4,650 flights that have been scrapped today.
+Airlines also continued to experience disruptions, with Southwest leading the way with more than 500 delayed flights.

-Talia Jones, a Southwest Air customer, told CBS DFW she was "beyond frustrated and hurt because I can't see my dad.
-So yeah, it's very disappointing."
-On Monday afternoon, the board at Dallas Love Field, showed every single arrival had been canceled, according to reporter Kelly Laco.
+On Monday afternoon, the board at Dallas Love Field, Southwest's main hub, showed every single arrival had been canceled, according to reporter Kelly Laco.

 At Chicago's Midway International Airport — where Southwest is the main carrier — the wait times were high, and patience was running low Monday night, CBS Chicago said.